A Principled Approach to Contractual Interpretation

 The relevant facts of the case were as follows:

-- The Plaintiff, Jamey Singh, was initially approached by the Defendant, Clark Builders (“Clark”), in November 2012 to join Clark.
+- The Plaintiff was initially approached by the Defendant in November 2012 to join the Defendant's organization.

-- Over the next year, Clark repeatedly approached Mr. Singh with various offers of employment, but the parties were unable to agree on terms.
+- Over the next year, the Defendant repeatedly approached the Plaintiff with various offers of employment, but the parties were unable to agree on terms.

-- In September 2013, Mr. Singh ultimately accepted an offer of employment made by Clark.
-Following which, Clark issued Mr. Singh a formal employment contract.
-Upon reviewing the proposed employment contract, Mr. Singh requested various amendments, which were all subsequently agreed to by Clark.
+- In September 2013, the Plaintiff ultimately accepted an offer of employment made by the Defendant.
+Following which, the Defendant issued the Plaintiff a formal employment contract.
+Upon reviewing the proposed employment contract, the Plaintiff requested various amendments, which were all subsequently agreed to by the Defendant.

-- In early 2019, Clark’s new President broached termination with Mr. Singh, and the parties agreed Mr. Singh's last day of employment would be September 30, 2019.
+- In early 2019, the Defendant's new President broached termination with the Plaintiff, and the parties agreed the Plaintiff's last day of employment would be September 30, 2019.

-- In December 2019, Mr. Singh initiated litigation against Clark in respect of the termination of his employment.
-In Clark’s filed defence, it took the position that it had just cause for Mr. Singh’s dismissal; however, these allegations were ultimately removed from its defence in July 2020.
+- In December 2019, the Plaintiff initiated litigation against the Defendant in respect of the termination of his employment.
+In the Defendant's filed defence, it took the position that it had just cause for the Plaintiff's dismissal; however, these allegations were ultimately removed from its defence in July 2020.

 Court Decision

-Several issues were before the Court, including whether the termination provision in Mr. Singh’s employment contract was enforceable, and if so, whether Clark had repudiated the employment contract by either alleging just cause in bad faith or by failing to provide Mr. Singh his contractual entitlements after his termination.
+Several issues were before the Court, including whether the termination provision in the Plaintiff's employment contract was enforceable, and if so, whether the Defendant had repudiated the employment contract by either alleging just cause in bad faith or by failing to provide the Plaintiff his contractual entitlements after his termination.

-In reviewing the termination provision, the Court concluded that it was sufficiently clear and unambiguous to displace the implied term requiring Clark to provide reasonable common law notice of dismissal.
-In doing so, the Court also held that even if there was ambiguity, the principle of contra proferentem would not apply as Mr. Singh was a knowledgeable and sophisticated executive who had managed to negotiate various changes to Clark’s proposed terms of employment, including specifically the termination provision itself (and there was no power imbalance or inequality in bargaining power between the parties).
+In reviewing the termination provision, the Court concluded that it was sufficiently clear and unambiguous to displace the implied term requiring the Defendant to provide reasonable common law notice of dismissal.
+In doing so, the Court also held that even if there was ambiguity, the principle of contra proferentem would not apply as the Plaintiff was a knowledgeable and sophisticated executive who had managed to negotiate various changes to the Defendant's proposed terms of employment, including specifically the termination provision itself (and there was no power imbalance or inequality in bargaining power between the parties).

-Having rejected Mr. Singh’s argument that the termination provision was ambiguous, the Court then assessed whether Clark had repudiated the employment contract by either alleging just cause in bad faith or failing to pay Mr. Singh his 90-day contractual termination entitlements after his termination.
+Having rejected the Plaintiff's argument that the termination provision was ambiguous, the Court then assessed whether the Defendant had repudiated the employment contract by either alleging just cause in bad faith or failing to pay the Plaintiff his 90-day contractual termination entitlements after his termination.
 In response, the Court provided a comprehensive overview of the related case law and held as follows:

 [92] An employer’s failure to establish just cause will not disentitle the employer from enforcing an otherwise valid without cause termination provision provided the allegations of just cause are made in good faith: Simpson v Global Warranty, 2014 ONSC 6916 at para 8.